cmdruid/nostr-terminal/README.md

 nostr-terminal/web
 ```

-The browser will ask you for a connection string.
+The browser will ask for your connection string.
 Paste in the string and hit connect!

 ## How to Use

-The browser will give you a remote terminal under the same user account running the desktop app.
+The browser client connects you to the terminal server, using the same user account running the server.
 Be careful running this app as a sudo or administartor user!

 There are two modes for the terminal: `buff mode` or `live mode`.
 You can toggle modes by clicking the `[ mode ]` button located near the top-right of the terminal window.